rfc-editor/errata-report-process/draft-rpc-errata-process.md

 The user then reports the erratum using a Web form to create a report record in the RFC errata database.
-The report is composed of information provided by the reporter, and is supplemented by data drawn from the primary rfc-editor.org database.
+The report is composed of information provided by the reporter and is supplemented by data drawn from the primary rfc-editor.org database.
 The erratum report record includes the following fields: